nplutt/pydantic-remote-config/README.md

 Strings can be templated using attributes that have been defined in the class and have corresponding environment variables set.
-This is useful in cases where a value is stored under a different folder depending on the environment.
+This is useful in cases where a value is stored under a different path depending on the environment.

 In this example if the environment variable `ENV` is set to `dev`, the `/app-name/dev/db_password` value will be retrieved.